 - Standard beautiful and spacious rooms (with pretty red detailing).
 Modern decor and amenities.
 Good for groups and families.

-- Features – 3 star hotel.
-Mid range.
+- Features – 3-star hotel.
+Mid-range.
 Family stay.
 Offers ski storage.
-Access to Banff downtown just a few steps away.
+Access to Banff downtown is just a few steps away.

 - Book your stay here at the Elk + Avenue Hotel

 Beyond the Banff downtown area

 Beyond the Banff downtown area, you can choose resorts or cabin-style living.
 Such properties are usually spacious, have a rustic flair, offer free parking and many also have a gym, pool, or a restaurant on-site.